 The revised Victorian Early Years Learning and Development Framework (VEYLDF) was launched on 27 May 2016.
-This important document lays the foundation for the Education State Early Childhood Development Reform.
+This document lays the foundation for the Education State Early Childhood Reform Plan.
 It reflects cutting edge research and practice, policy directions, and aspirational outcomes for young children.

 - acknowledgement of Aboriginal culture